cppd245/sails-hook-sqlconnection/README.md

 ### Example

-Use mssql as you noramally would once a connection pool has been initialized:
+Use mssql as you normally would once a connection pool has been initialized:

 ```javascript
 'use strict';